ehildenb/homod/homod.md

 ```

 Above is an example of two common Haskell algebraic datatypes, the `Maybe`
-datatype specifying the possible absence of data, as well as the `Cons` datatype
+datatype specifies the possible absence of data/result and the `Cons` datatype
-representing a list.
-In addition, the typeclasses `Mappable` and `Foldable` are
+represents a singly-linked list.
+In addition, the typeclasses `Mappable` and
-defined, along with instances `map` and `foldl` of those typeclasses using the
+`Foldable` are defined.
+We've provided `Mappable` instances for both `Maybe` and
+`Cons`, which amounts to defining the function `map` for each of them.
+We've
-`Maybe` and `Cons` datatypes.
-Note that both `map` and `foldl` above are higher
+also provided a `Foldable` instance for `Cons`.
+Note that both `map` and `foldl`
+above are higher order functions, and that when using `map`, you must infer
+whether you are mapping over a `Cons` or a `Maybe`.

-order functions, something not explicitly available in Maude.
-We would like to
-be able to use Haskell-like higher order code within Maude, or even be able to
+We would like to be able to use Haskell-like higher order code within Maude, or
-use the above code directly in Maude.
-The following sections discuss how this
+even be able to use the above code directly in Maude.
+The following sections
-and similar higher order Haskell modules can be converted into equivalent Maude
+discuss how this and similar higher order Haskell modules can be converted into
-modules.
+equivalent Maude modules.

 Maude Code